SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka-confluent-testing/README.md

 [![javadoc](https://javadoc.io/badge2/org.sdase.commons/sda-commons-server-kafka-confluent-testing/javadoc.svg)](https://javadoc.io/doc/org.sdase.commons/sda-commons-server-kafka-confluent-testing)

 This module adds support for testing with a Confluent Schema Registry.
-It provides a `ConfluentSchemaRegistryRule` that will start a confluent schema registry connecting to a kafka broker.
+It provides a `ConfluentSchemaRegistryRule` that will start a confluent schema registry connecting to a Kafka broker.
 With this registry, you can use Confluent `KafkaAvroSerializer` and `KafkaAvroDeserilizer` (that are not included).
 Please use the same version for these serializers than used for confluent schema registry provided with this project.